glubsy/livestream_saver/README.md

 * Download Youtube livestreams from the very beginning to the end.
 * Monitor a given channel for upcoming livestreams and download them automatically when they become active.

-Cookies (in Netscape format) are needed to access membership-only videos as well as age-restricted videos (if you sold your soul to Youtube and your account is "verified").
+Cookies (in Netscape format) are needed to access membership-only videos as well as age-restricted videos (which would also mean that you sold your soul to Youtube and your account is "verified").

-The example config file is a only a convenience to override the default values, but it is optional.
+The example config file `livestream_saver.cfg` is optional and is meant as a convenience to override the default values.

 # Monitoring a channel

-Monitor a given Youtube channel for any upcoming livestream by requesting the channel's *videos* and *community* tabs every few minutes.
+Monitor a given Youtube channel for any upcoming livestream by requesting the channel's *videos* and *community* tabs every few minutes or so.
-It should automatically download a livestream as soon as it is detected in one of these requests.
+It should automatically download a live stream as soon as one is listed as being active in any of said tabs.

-Basic usage: `python livestream_saver.py monitor --cookie /path/to/cookie.txt CHANNEL_URL`
+Basic usage example: `python livestream_saver.py monitor --cookie /path/to/cookie.txt CHANNEL_URL`

 ```
 > python3 livestream_saver.py monitor --help